 - Fostering gratitude, reverence & respect

 Wildroot Botanicals is proud to host amazing herbal teachers from across the country that come to teach specialty courses.
-As a student of the Herbal Immersion Program you get the first opportunity to sign up for our guest teacher workshops.
+As a student of the Herbal Foundations Program you will have the first opportunity to sign up for our guest teacher workshops.

 Supplies & Resources needed to be purchased for the course and include: